Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Talion/Staff of Fury.md

 Prerequisite Charms:
   - "[[ Humble the Wicked]]"
 ---
-However much righteous rage Talion’s wielder may expend, she inevitably finds cause to gather more.
-Talion gains a pool of Willpower, capped at the wielder’s (Essence), that the Exalt can spend as though it were her own to oppose the offender and his minions.
-Once per scene, when the Exalt is further wronged by the offender, or she witnesses or learns of a new wrong that the offender has dealt to another, Talion gains one Willpower.
-Concluding or abandoning a grievance empties Talion’s Willpower pool.
+However much righteous rage Talion’s wielder may expend, she inevitably finds cause to gather more. [[Talion]] gains a pool of [[Willpower]], capped at the wielder’s ([[Essence]]), that the Exalt can spend as though it were her own to oppose the offender and his minions.
+Once per scene, when the Exalt is further wronged by the offender, or she witnesses or learns of a new wrong that the offender has dealt to another, [[Talion]] gains one [[Willpower]].
+Concluding or abandoning a grievance empties Talion’s [[Willpower]] pool.

 ## Special activation rules